MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 Secret retrieval and injection during online deployment creation uses the identity associated with the online endpoint to retrieve secrets from the workspace connections or key vaults.
 This error happens for one of the following reasons:

-- The endpoint identity doesn't have Azure RBAC permission to read the secrets from the workspace connections or key vaults, even though the secrets were specified by the deployment definition as references mapped to environment variables.
+- The endpoint identity doesn't have Azure RBAC permission to read the secrets from the workspace connections or key vaults, even though the deployment definition specified the secrets as references mapped to environment variables.
 Role assignment might take time for changes to take effect.

 - The format of the secret references is invalid, or the specified secrets don't exist in the workspace connections or key vaults.